-The chicken thighs cook in ten minutes under pressure.
+The chicken cooks in ten minutes under pressure.
 When the cooking time completes, release the pressure with a”quick release.”
 If you do a natural release, the chicken can overcook, making it hard to shred.

 Fun fact: meat that’s overcooked in a pressure cooker gets tough, not tender.
 It’s the opposite of meat in the slow cooker.

-Remove the thighs from the pot with a pair of tongs and place them on a plate.
+Remove the chicken from the pot with a pair of tongs and place them on a plate.
 Don’t shred the chicken right away.
-Allow the thighs to rest for about five minutes.
+Allow the chicken to rest for about five minutes.
 This allows the muscle fibers to relax and makes them easier to shred.

 Use two forks to shred the chicken.
 This takes a minute or two but is worth the work.